shlomif/rebookmaker/epub_maker/code/README.part.rst

 NOTES
 -----

-Since "ebookmaker" was taken on pypi and it is common courtesy to change the name, I picked "rebookmaker" since it was available on pypi and as a pun on `reboots in fiction <https://en.wikipedia.org/wiki/Reboot_%28fiction%29>` because it was a rewrite.
+Since the name "ebookmaker" was taken on pypi and it is common courtesy to change the name, I picked "rebookmaker" since it was available on pypi and as a pun on `reboots in fiction <https://en.wikipedia.org/wiki/Reboot_%28fiction%29>` because it was a rewrite.